 When the copyright to a photograph expires, it’s pretty simple: the photo then becomes public domain.
 It’s important to know exactly when the original author passed away, though.
-Someone who has the copyright to their image and passed away after 1976, you need to wait at least 50 years before you’re able to use their photos.
+For someone who has the copyright to their image and passed away after 1976, you need to wait at least 50 years before you’re able to use their photos.

-With the same way of thinking, anyone who has created a photograph and has the copyright to it that passes away after 1998, you will have to wait at least 70 years before you are able to use it.
+With the same way of thinking, anyone who has created a photograph and has the copyright to it that passes away after 1998, will have to wait at least 70 years before you are able to use it.